 When I try to create my personal account, my ticket number is not recognised.
 What should I do?

-First, double-check that the number you are typing is definitely the ticket number.
+First, double-check that the number you are typing is definitely the ticket number of your main ticket (do not use your Wednesday ticket).
 Tickets can carry a lot of different information on them.

 Then, if you have just bought your ticket, it is possible that your ticket number is still not yet known inside the cashless system.
 Try again in 24 hours.